KevinChittilapilly/Facial-Expression-Detector/README.md

  you will directly serve the trained model to a web interface and perform real-time facial expression recognition on video and image data.
  The entire project is then uploaded to web interface using <b>flask</b>

- #Steps to run the project

  1. Clone and download the project files.
- 2.
+2. The model is already pretrained.
+Hence you only have to run it :)
+ 3. Open Untitled.pynb and run the first line of code and u r good to go.
+Navigate to 127.0.0.1:5000 and see the ouput